nathan-nakatsuka/scRNA_Reproducibility/README.md

 # SumRank

-These are the relevant scripts for the following manuscript:
+These are the relevant scripts for the SumRank software and additional scripts for the following manuscript:

 **Citation:**
 <br/>